 Canceling an Appointment

 If you need to cancel an appointment, please do so as soon as possible as appointments cancelled within one hour of the appointment time will go down as a missed appointment.
 This is because we are unlikely to be able to book another patient in that slot with such short notice and so it wastes our clinician’s valuable time.
 You can cancel an appointment with reception in person, online or by telephone even when the surgery is closed by dialing the surgery number and pressing 2 to cancel an appointment.

 Missed Appointments - DNA Policy

-Our practice policy is that if a patient misses more than 3 appointments within a 6-month period they will be removed from the practice list.
+Our practice policy is that if a patient habitually misses appointments they will be removed from the practice list.
 A written warning will be sent when a patient reaches 2 missed appointments within 6 months.
 Further DNAs will result in removal from the list.
 Therefore please ensure you inform us if you are unable to make it to your appointment.

 If you're unsure of where to access the NHS help you need please contact 111 our 24 hour advice line free from mobiles and landlines.
 Watch this amusing video illustrating some of the inappropriate things people attend A&E departments with.